-- 41. In relation to the requirements set out in Article 292(1)(b) of the CRR, and for exposures subject to IM that are within the IMM scope, the ECB considers as good practice that institutions have an IM modelling reflecting contractual arrangements for the respective netting set.
-In particular, if contractual arrangements provide that the IM should reflect forward variability of netting set values, the IMM modelling of the IM should take this feature into account. - 42.
-The ECB considers that, in order to avoid the risk of non-compliance with Article 293(1)(b) of the CRR, the level of the modelled IM at $t_0$ should be benchmarked on a regular basis against the real IM at $t_0$ .
-Differences should be taken into account in the modelling (e.g. by using some corrective exposure level add-on if the modelling is not risk sensitive and/or may lead to non-conservative exposures).
-For the same purpose, the ECB considers that it would be beneficial for institutions to perform a full analysis of the differences on an annual basis so as to detect the most important discrepancies and enhance the modelling, if needed.
+39. The ECB considers that, in order to avoid the risk of non-compliance with Articles 292(1)(b) and 293(1)(b) of the CRR, the level of the modelled IM at t_0 should be benchmarked on a regular basis against the respective real margin at t_0 in accordance with Article 292(1)(g) of the CRR.
+Validated but still relevant differences should be taken into account in the modelling (e.g. by using some corrective exposure level add-on if the modelling is not risk sensitive and/or may lead to non-conservative exposures).